 Fly from Naples to London Gatwick, arriving at c.
 3.30pm.

 If you are joining Venice: Pageantry & Piety, fly from Naples to Venice (schedules will be published in late 2019).
 Final day of the festival, 7 November: fly from Venice to London Gatwick, arriving at c.
 6.30pm.

 Art historian specialising in 15th-century Italian painting.
 His first degree and PhD were from Rome University followed by research at the Warburg Institute in London.
 He has published articles on the classical tradition in Italian art of the 15th century and contributed to the Macmillan Dictionary of Art.
 He has also written on Mantegna and Renaissance drawings.
 Instagram: @lucaleonci

 Price – per person

-Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; one opera ticket (top category stalls seats); all tips; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 3 dinners with wine, water, coffee; all admissions; one opera ticket (top category stalls seats); all tips; all taxes; the services of the lecturer and tour manager.

-Hotel Excelsior, Naples, a 4-star hotel on the waterfront about fifteen minutes on foot from the Royal Palace, with spectacular views of Mount Vesuvius and the island of Capri.
+Hotel Excelsior, Naples, a 4-star hotel on the waterfront with spectacular views of Mount Vesuvius and the island of Capri.
 Rooms are all of a good size.
 Sea views are available on request and for a supplement.

 Between 10 and 22 participants.